doubility-sky/daydayup/shell.md

 - [explainshell](https://github.com/idank/explainshell/) is a tool (with a web interface) capable of parsing man pages, extracting options and explain a given command-line by matching each argument to the relevant help text in the man page. http://www.explainshell.com/
 - [cheat](https://github.com/cheat/cheat) allows you to create and view interactive cheatsheets on the command-line.
 It was designed to help remind *nix system administrators of options for commands that they use frequently, but not frequently enough to remember.
 - [shellcheck](https://github.com/koalaman/shellcheck), a static analysis tool for shell scripts https://www.shellcheck.net
-- [awesome-cli-apps](https://github.com/agarrharr/awesome-cli-apps) A curated list of command line apps
+- [cli](https://github.com/urfave/cli) is a simple, fast, and fun package for building command line apps in Go.
+The goal is to enable developers to write fast and distributable command line applications in an expressive way.

 ### [[Python]]
 - [我可以使用Python作为Bash替换吗？](http://www.tracholar.top/2018/06/08/can-i-use-python-as-a-bash-replacement/)